sourcegraph/about/handbook/design/index.md

 ### Design consideration checklist

-Improvements to the Sourcegraph user experience should considered the following in every change:
+Improvements to the Sourcegraph user experience should consider the following in every change:

 - Has the change’s effect on the CLI been considered?
   - Does the language in the UI map to the language in the CLI?